 Child development studies are a fascinating field with great professional potential and an opportunity to make a difference.
 The Centers for Disease Control and Prevention (CDC) conduct research to learn more about healthy child development and to better understand certain conditions affecting children.
-By studying children, we can also understand the environmental factors that influence the way a child grows physically, emotionally and psychologically.
+By studying children, we can also understand the environmental factors that influence the way a child grows physically, emotionally, and psychologically.
 For example, parental attitudes towards education can influence a child's educational performance.
 Parent support plans can be implemented and family education can be encouraged.

 All professional work done in the early years is designed to support social and emotional outcomes for the child (children).
 Bandura's theory of child development suggests that observation plays a fundamental role in learning, but this observation does not necessarily have to take the form of observing a live model.
 Box 4-5 illustrates the concept of a developmental progression through the example of subitization, a mathematical goal often neglected for young children.
 Stable and supportive relationships with adults can help develop children's adaptive capacities and provide them with a significant stress buffer.
 If developmental levels are below normal, then identifying negligence requires the professional to establish whether those below-normal levels of development can be attributed to the level of parenting experienced by the child.

-In preschoolers, these skills are often conceptualized as the quality of the child's “approaches to learning,” which include motivation, participation, and interest in learning activities.
+In preschoolers, these skills are often conceptualized as the quality of the child's “approaches to learning”, which include motivation, participation, and interest in learning activities.
 The benefits of communicative pedagogical contexts for the conceptual development of preschool children have also been investigated.
-Similar associations have been found between the well-being of educators and the quality of the classroom environment and children's learning in the first grades of primary school (for example, the most obvious component would be a child suffering from psychosocial deprivations such as poverty, malnutrition, poor housing, neglect, language stimulation inadequate or emotional stress.
+Similar associations have been found between the well-being of educators and the quality of the classroom environment and children's learning in the first grades of primary school (for example, the most obvious component would be a child suffering from psychosocial deprivations such as poverty, malnutrition, poor housing, neglect, language stimulation inadequate or emotional stress).
 During the first 5 years of a child's life, there is almost unimaginable change and physical, social, cognitive and emotional growth.
 Cognitive self-regulation is what helps children plan ahead, focus attention, and remember past experiences.
-On the other hand, bilingual children can often understand a mathematical idea more easily because, after using different terms in different languages, they understand that the mathematical idea is abstract and not tied to a specific term (see Secada, 199.
+On the other hand, bilingual children can often understand a mathematical idea more easily because, after using different terms in different languages, they understand that the mathematical idea is abstract and not tied to a specific term (see Secada, 199).

-Early development in the ability to prioritize future long-term goals in instead of lower short-term earnings improve children's chances of achieving academic achievement and securing and maintaining employment (Rachlin, 2000).Among other things, this allows an in-depth analysis of the interrelationship between variations, as well as an analysis of the constants and changes in learning environments and child development, and also conveys important information on the relevant aspects of early education and its impact development, educational career and future perspectives.
-Guided by a group leader, mothers talked about child development, supported each other, learned different parenting skills, and practicing them with their children. .
+Early development in the ability to prioritize future long-term goals instead of lower short-term earnings improve children's chances of achieving academic achievement and securing and maintaining employment (Rachlin, 2000).Among other things, this allows an in-depth analysis of the interrelationship between variations as well as an analysis of constants and changes in learning environments and child development.
+It also conveys important information on relevant aspects of early education and its impact on development, educational career, and future perspectives.
+Guided by a group leader, mothers talked about child development, supported each other, learned different parenting skills, and practiced them with their children.